Schwa deletion in Indo-Aryan languages: Hindustani (Hindi-Urdu)

 While native speakers pronounce the sequences differently in different contexts, non-native speakers and voice-synthesis software can make them "sound very unnatural", making it "extremely difficult for the listener" to grasp the intended meaning.

 Kashmiri

 In the Dardic subbranch, Kashmiri similarly demonstrates schwa deletion.
-For instance, drākṣa (द्राक्ष) is the Sanskrit word for grape, but the final schwa is dropped in the Kashmiri version, which is dach (दछ् or دَچھ).
+For instance, drākṣa (द्राक्ष) is the Sanskrit word for grape, but the final schwa is dropped in the Kashmiri version, which is dach (दछ् / دَچھ).